acdick/touch_driven_recommender_engines/README.md

 ![Touch-Driven Recommender Engines](/img/Touch_Driven_Recommender_Engines.png)

-To deliver our customer-centric recommendation journey in a minimum viable product, we should focus on a limited set of features to implement.
-We need to record the history of recommendations presented to each customer, check that we recommend products in-stock, ensure that recommendations are not repeated and update our database after each customer touch point:

 - [x] **Touch-Driven Recommender Engine**<br>
 A system that records the touch points for each customer and their responses to adaptive recommendations.